Yesterland

 Castle Rock on the 1968 Disneyland Souvenir Map by Sam McKim

 Tom Sawyer Island, described before it opened as “a playland out of a youngster’s dream,” cost $250,000.
-It was part of Disneyland’s $2 million expansion for 1956, which also included the Skyway, Rainbow Caverns Mine Train Ride, the Indian Village, Indian War Canoes, and the transformation of Canal Boats of the World into Storybook Land Canal Boats.
+It was part of Disneyland’s $2 million expansion for 1956, which also included the Skyway, Rainbow Caverns Mine Ride Ride, the Indian Village, Indian War Canoes, and the transformation of Canal Boats of the World into Storybook Land Canal Boats.

 Children and adults could explore the many features of the island as long as they wanted—or until dusk, when the island closed.